Subject-Verb Agreement

 • Game of Thrones is a very long book to read.

 So, these are the major rules of subject-verb agreement.
-We hope you understand each and every rule.
+We hope you understand every rule.
 Now it’s time to test your knowledge.
 Solve these questions and let’s see how many of them you get right on the first go.

 1. John and his brother (is/are) playing football.